ACannamela/Realms/Omnibus.md

   Both ends must be capped with a rigid material.
 * All weapons must have a thrusting tip (the pipe foam that extends beyond the tip of the pipe) as noted below.
-* A weapon’s striking surface must be made from closed-celled foam pipe insulation, which must be at least 5/8" thick and which must be firmly strapping-taped in place.
+* A weapon's striking surface must be made from closed-celled foam pipe insulation, which must be at least 5/8" thick and which must be firmly strapping-taped in place.
 All striking surfaces must be covered in either duct tape or fabric.
 Only magic weapons should be made with a blue-colored striking